joefallon/phpdatabase/README.md

 In addition to the data fields, each subclass of `AbstractEntity` also contains the `isValid` valid.
 The `isValid` method returns true when the entity is considered valid and can be stored within the database.
-When an entity is considered invlid, the entity should store messages within the entity.
-The messages are retrieved using the `getValidationMessages` method.
-The messages should be written in a way as to be usable for possible display to the user.
+When an entity is considered invalid, the entity should store messages within the entity.
+It is best if the messages are written in a way as to be usable for display to the user.

 ### Abstract Table Gateway